Deacon Alex Jones

 Chris Lowney, a one time Jesuit seminarian, later became a managing director of J.P.
 Morgan & Co. on three continents until leaving the firm in 2001.
-Since then, he has authored four books, including the bestselling Heroic Leadership, which was a #1 ranked bestseller of the Catholic Book Publishers Association and has been translated into a dozen languages.
-His most recent book is Pope Francis: Why He Leads the Way He Leads.
+Since then, he has authored five books, including the bestselling Heroic Leadership, which was a #1 ranked bestseller of the Catholic Book Publishers Association and has been translated into a dozen languages, and Pope Francis: Why He Leads the Way He Leads.
+His latest book is Everyone Leads: How to Revitalize the Catholic Church.
 Chris currently chairs the board of Catholic Health Initiatives, which is the nation's second largest Catholic healthcare system, with more than 100 hospitals in 19 states.
 He is a graduate of Fordham University, roots for the New York Mets, and hates the New York Yankees without feeling shame.

 For more about Chris Lowney, visit chrislowney.com.

 Deacon Larry Oney